 Personality: Sensation-seeking tendencies, emotional dysregulation, and impulsivity

-Some of us are simply born with personality traits that put us at an elevated risk for developing addiction.
+Some of us are simply born with personality traits that put us at an elevated risk for developing an addiction.
 Sensation-seeking individuals are motivated by the good feelings that life has to offer, sex being one of them.
 Emotional dysregulation, an inherited trait, makes it harder for us to stay in control of our emotional lives.
-Impulsive individuals struggle to make calculated decisions, instead they act in the moment, sometimes without thinking.
+Impulsive individuals struggle to make calculated decisions, instead, they act in the moment, sometimes without thinking.
 These three traits that can be passed down in our genes, make us susceptible to all forms of addiction; including alcohol, drugs, or behaviors like sex.

 In other words, we don’t inherit specific addictions, but we do inherit traits that make us more susceptible to addiction in general.